Provinces of South Korea

 Provinces are one of the first-level divisions within South Korea.
-There are 9 provinces in South Korea: North Chungcheong, South Chungcheong, Gangwon State, Gyeonggi, North Gyeongsang, South Gyeongsang, North Jeolla, South Jeolla, and Jeju Special Self-Governing Province.
+There are 8 provinces in South Korea: North Chungcheong, South Chungcheong, Gangwon State, Gyeonggi, North Gyeongsang, South Gyeongsang, North Jeolla, and Jeju Province.

+South Jeolla was formerly a province, but on July 1, 2026, it was merged with the city of Gwangju into the Special Metropolitan City Jeonnam-Gwangju.

 History

 Although the details of local administration have changed dramatically over time, the basic outline of the current three-tiered system was implemented under the reign of Gojong in 1895.
 A similar system also remains in use in North Korea.

 Types

-Provinces (도, 道) are the highest-ranked administrative divisions in South Korea, which follows the East Asian tradition name Circuit (administrative division).
+Provinces (도, 道) are the highest-ranked administrative divisions in South Korea, which use the East Asian traditional name Circuit (administrative division).
 Along with the common provinces, there are four types of special administrative divisions with equal status: special self-governing province, special city, metropolitan city, and special self-governing city.

-Special Self-governing Province or State (특별자치도, 特別自治道) is a type of provinces with more autonomy over its economy and more powers are given to the provincial government.
+Special Self-governing Province or State (특별자치도, 特別自治道) is a type of province with more autonomy over its economy and more powers given to the provincial government.
 Jeju, Gangwon, and Jeonbuk are the only special self-governing provinces in South Korea, while Seoul is the only special city and Sejong is the only special self-governing city.